cdapio/cdap/cdap-docs/examples-manual/source/examples/spark-page-rank.rst

   curl -v -X POST 'http://localhost:10000/v2/apps/SparkPageRank/services/GoogleTypePR/start'

-There are two ways to start the Spark program:
+There are three ways to start the Spark program:

 1. Click on the ``SparkPageRankProgram`` in the Application page of the CDAP Console to get to the Spark dialogue, then click the *Start* button.